opensearch-project/documentation-website/_dashboards/im-dashboards/datastream.md

 ## Rolling over a data stream

-To perform a roll over operation on a data stream, perform the following steps:
+To perform a rollover operation on a data stream, perform the following steps:

 1. Under **Index Management**, choose **Data streams**.